normj/ServerlessTODOListTutorial/DotnetTryMaterial/DeployingFrontend/LambdaPrepare.md

 ```

 Notice how the **Handler** property is pointing to our `LambdaEntryPoint` class and the `FunctionHandlerAsync` method from the base class.
-Also we have defined the Identity and Access Management (IAM) policies we need to get access to DynamoDB and Systems Manager's Parameter Store.
+Also we have defined the Identity and Access Management (IAM) policies we need to get access to DynamoDB, Systems Manager's Parameter Store and Cognito.
 These policies are fairly broad, we could create custom policies to reduce the applications permissions but that is out of the scope of this tutorial.

 The API Gateway REST API is configured by the events section.
 In the ASP.NET Core case we don't want to use API Gateway to handle routing we